Thinking of Filing Bankruptcy?

-Filing bankruptcy appears on credit reports for ten years and may impact the ability to obtain credit.
+A debtor may only file for Chapter 7 bankruptcy once every eight years.
+Filing bankruptcy appears on credit reports for up to ten years and may impact the ability to obtain credit.
 Debtors may voluntarily pay debts discharged through bankruptcy, but have no legal obligation to do so.

 Filing bankruptcy under Chapter 13 also has a special provision that protects third parties who are liable with the debtor on “consumer debts.”
 This provision may protect co-signers.

 Finally, Chapter 13 acts like a consolidation loan under which the individual makes payments to a chapter 13 trustee who then distributes payments to creditors.
 Individuals will have no direct contact with creditors while under Chapter 13 protection.